Rebeccacheptoek/Ebook-store/README.md

 - Mail Sent: Confirmation that the eBook has been sent to your email address after a successful payment.
 ![Mail Sent](screenshots/mail-sent.png)

+## Deployment
+Deployment of the eBook Store is currently in progress.
+More details on the deployment process and hosting instructions will be added soon.

 -
 #### License